the blue safari

 Thanks to our special location our guests can enjoy the excitement of a safari not only in the Kenyan savanna but also visiting the residents of the Indian Ocean and the Mida Creek.
 Our hotel boat and its captain are waiting for you with a very special day out on the water.
 This safari takes you out to see the dolphins (seasonal), swim and snorkel at the marine park's coastline and end the day inside the creek's mangrove channels, with its diverse bird population.
 As a special add-on we will take you on a private BBQ to one of our secret spots in the creek.

-local ocean trust
+local ocean conservation

-One of the highlights in Watamu is clearly the Local Ocean Trust, also known as Watamu's turtle watch.
+One of the highlights in Watamu is clearly the Local Ocean Conservation, also known as Watamu's turtle watch.
 They monitor and protect nesting female sea turtles, their nests and hatchlings.
 If turtles accidentally get caught by local fishermen they tag and release them to save these majestic animals and monitor their population.
 Sick turtles are brought to their rehabilitation center where you can visit the turtles and learn everything about their incredible work.
 During nesting season you can adopt a nest and will get informed as soon as the hatchlings crawl into the ocean.
-Please get in touch with us if you want to adopt a nest or click the button below to donate to the Local Ocean Trust directly.
+Please get in touch with us if you want to adopt a nest or click the button below to donate to the Local Ocean Conservancy directly.

 Marafa (Hell's Kitchen)

 After millions of years, the forces of sand, wind and rain have created one of the most fascinating natural spectacles in all of Africa.
 Not far from Malindi, the bizarre canyons and colourful rock formations of “Hell’s Kitchen”, as the locals refer to it, rise into the sky.